 I’ll often model my thinking aloud as well.
 So if the child asks for a long and pink flower.
 I might say, “Hmmm, this one is pink and so is this one. . . but I need a long and pink flower. . . here you go!”

 If I am doing this in a small speech group, I might have every student take a turn or just a couple of the students before I introduce the store keeper role.

-Trade Roles: Your Child Pretends to be the Store Keeper
+Trade Roles: Your Child/Student Pretends to be the Store Keeper

 This is the more challenging role, so help guide your child as much as needed.
 You might want to start off just using one describing word before you move on to using two or three.

 Make Your “Orders” into Bouquets